Home / Toolbox Talks / Traffic Control Safety Toolbox Talk

 Traffic Control Safety in Construction

 Construction near roadways comes with serious risks, and without proper traffic control, both workers and passing drivers face danger.
-According to the Federal Highway Administration, over 20,000 workers are injured in road construction accidents each year, with around 700 fatalities occurring due to improper traffic control measures.
+According to the Federal Highway Administration, over 20,000 workers are injured in road construction accidents each year, with around 700 fatalities occurring due to improper traffic safety control measures.

 Common Hazards in Traffic-Controlled Areas